 Graduate Certificate in Health Care Facilities Design.
 The college participates with the College of Architecture and the School of Nursing in a 12-hour Graduate Certificate in Health Care Facilities Design.
 For more information on this certificate, see the College of Architecture Web site.

 Graduate Certificate in Leadership.
-The 12-hour Graduate Certificate in Leadership provides the experienced manager the opportunity to build and reinforce the interpersonal skills that are essential to the management role at every level – first line, middle, and top management.
+The 12-hour Graduate Certificate in Leadership is restricted to non-M.B.A. students and will provide the experienced manager the opportunity to build and reinforce the interpersonal skills that are essential to the management role at every level – first line, middle, and top management.
 This program may be taken as a stand-alone certificate.
 Additionally, the credits may be used in partial fulfillment of a M.B.A. offered through the Rawls College of Business.
 Contact: Dr. Michael Ryan, 806.834.3175, firstname.lastname@example.org; Nikki Bohannon, 806.834.3763, email@example.com.

 Table of Contents

 - Academic Calendar

 Arts & Sciences

 Visual & Performing Arts

 - Graduate School

 - School of Law